Overcoming Rejection: Finding Strength in Struggles

 Rejection comes in many forms, whether it is from coworkers who pretend you don’t exist, to a friend or family member who seems to never initiate phone calls or time to get together.

-In the world of Christianity, sometimes rejection comes when you choose the path of righteousness.
+Sometimes rejection comes when you choose the path of righteousness.

 It almost hurts more when peers choose the passive approach that leaves us guessing.